Ramakrishna183048/COIT20264-Enterprise-and-Cloud-Networking/week03.md

 ### DNS Packet Path Prediction

-I predicted that the DNS request would travel from PC0 through the home network and WAN to the Public DNS server so that the IP address of `www.cisco.pka` could be resolved.
+I predicted that the DNS request would travel from PC0 through the Home Network and WAN to the Public DNS server so that the IP address of `www.cisco.pka` could be resolved.

-The packet travelled from the home network through the WAN towards the Public DNS server and the DNS response returned to PC0.
+The DNS request travelled through the network to the Public DNS server, and the DNS response returned to PC0.

 ### HTTP Packet Path